 The Doctor of Education degree (EdD) is a research-based degree that requires a dissertation and is very similar to a PhD in Education in scope and academic rigor.
 Some institutions make the distinction that the EdD degree is more about applied research than independent study; the EdD program of study might be more project-based than the theoretical research that goes into a PhD.
 The EdD prepares students for higher-level teaching and administrative positions in schools and universities.

 The Doctorate in Practical Nursing degree (DNP) is a clinical degree that is a prerequisite for many advanced nursing practice roles, including nurse practitioner (NP), certified nurse midwife (CNM), certified registered nurse anesthetist (CRNA) or clinical nurse specialist (CNS).
 DNP programs put theoretical research to practice, training students who may already hold RN degrees in advanced clinical work and leadership.

 Attaining a PhD or other kind of doctorate is an accomplishment that can carry a number of rewards, including a higher pay scale or lifetime job stability.
 However, the time, work, and cost of gaining this academic credential is so substantial that many students will fail if they are not engaged and motivated by the process rather than the pay-off.
-In the United States, as many as 30 percent of students who enter a PhD program will drop out or be dismissed.

 However, for those who are up to the challenge and are passionate about their studies, obtaining a doctorate is the best way to contribute to the scholarship and research of their chosen field.
 The extreme rigor of the academics ensures that those who get through it have the ability, and even the responsibility, of sharing what they know with the world.
 From quantum physics to King Tut's tomb, the major discoveries that have advanced and enriched our world were mostly spearheaded by experts whose accomplishments we honor with the title of "doctor."